 One question I get asked often is what we do about sleeping arrangements while we are on vacation.
 It’s varied a lot and quite honestly sometimes it’s been uncomfortable!
 Luckily as our travels have continued I’ve found a few products that have improved our comfort level in the sleeping department.
-Here are some of the products that have worked for us:
+Here are some of the products that have worked for us.

-Sleeping On the Plane
+Tips for Sleeping On A Plane with Kids

-Infants: On international flights we always request a bassinet.
+On international flights we always request a bassinet.
 After booking your flight you can call the airline and secure this free of charge.
 There are limited seats that can accommodate a bassinet so don’t wait until the last minute.
 I’ve found on most airlines the weight limit to use these are between 20-25lbs.
 For domestic flights since the bassinet it not an option I use my carrier once the flight has taken off.
 This allows me to be hands free and both girls have always loved the carrier and slept amazingly in it.

-Toddlers: Flight hammocks are a real thing and a lifesaver!
+Flight hammocks are a real thing and a lifesaver!
 We were lucky enough to get our hands on the Fly LegsUp and wow!!!
 It basically turns your economy seat into a bed for your toddler which also gives the adults more comfort as said toddler is no longer laying on and/or tossing and turning on you.

 Adults: Fly LegsUp also sells an adult version which I recently used on our flight home from Copenhagen.
 It serves as a foot rest which allowed me to elevate my feet and sleep sideways with my head against Jordyn’s seat.
 It’s best used in an aisle seat unless you know the other people in the row with you.
 I’m 5’2” and it definitely improved my comfort level but I’ll have to get my husband to try it out to see if it has the same affect on taller individuals.

-Sleeping At Our Destination
+Tips for Sleeping At Our Destination

 At Kennedy’s age she still needs a crib or pack n play because there’s no way she can sleep in a bed on her own.
 While some hotels do provide cribs or pack n plays they are not always in the best condition.
 Unfortunately we’ve had at least three instances when the hotel provided a not so clean pack n play or they had run out.
 Due to this we’ve either had to co-sleep or once Kennedy even had to sleep in her car seat because Jordyn and I were sharing a bed and I didn’t trust Jordyn to co-sleep with Kennedy at that age.
 Thankfully I have finally found some products to help in these situations.